wazuh/wazuh-documentation/source/user-manual/capabilities/agentless-monitoring/index.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Agentless monitoring allows you to monitor devices or systems with no agent via SSH.
-Learn how it works and its configuration in this section.
+  :description: The Wazuh agentless monitoring capability uses the SSH protocol to collect and transfer events to the Wazuh server.
+Learn more about it in this section.

 .. _manual_agentless: